-Being organized can be a good habit that will supercharge your house cleaning, meal preparation and more.
+Being organized will supercharge your house cleaning, meal preparation and more.

 Imagine the television pitch: “Special offer!
 The amazing Household Wonder Worker will take your house from chaos to castle in only 21 days.
 It’ll speed your cleaning, calm your chaos and cut your clutter.
 Backed by scientific research, our product is guaranteed to bring order and serenity to your disorganized home.”

 You say you have the phone in one hand and a credit card in the other?
 Sounds that good, does it?
 Sorry, television viewers.
 The Amazing Household Wonder Worker is the most powerful secret weapon in the war against disorganization and clutter, but you can’t buy it, not in stores or anywhere.
 You have to build your own, but it’s free for the making.
 Put it to work for you, and it’ll lead you, step-by-step, out of the darkness of disorganization and into the light.
 What is it?
 Habit.

 Let the Force of Habit Be With You

 Habit is a small word for such a powerful force.
 It may start small, but habit works like a snowball, perched at the top of a snow-covered mountain.
 It takes a tiny little effort to push the snowball over the edge, but look out!
 By the time it reaches the bottom, that little snowball has gained the power of an avalanche.